Recurrent prostate cancer

 Recurrent prostate cancer means the cancer has come back despite treatment.

-How is a recurrence detected?
+How is a prostate cancer recurrence detected?

-What factors determine the likelihood of recurrence?
+What affects the chances of prostate cancer recurrence?

 What type of follow-up treatments are recommended?